Process Summer Institute

 - I don’t know about this online thing!
 Can I come to Claremont?

 Sure you can.
-Cobb and Coleman will be teaching in person.
-Fuller will be teaching online, but you can gather in a classroom and participate with other people who like to be there in person.
+Coleman and Schwartz will be teaching in person.
+Marbury will be teaching online, but you can gather in a classroom and participate with other people who like to be there in person.

 - If I come to Claremont and don’t live nearby, where can I stay?